What to Know Before Visiting Sotogrande

 - Tarifa: Exactly where the Mediterranean meets the Atlantic, offering a completely different, bohemian energy.
 Enjoy a long beachside lunch at Dani García’s BiBo Tarifa right by Valdevaqueros beach, and shop at Silos de la Luz for unique fashion and homeware finds.

-- Málaga: A vibrant city that has reinvented itself into a world-class cultural hub.
+- Málaga: A vibrant city that has reinvented itself into a cultural hub.
 For a truly majestic stay, sleep at the Castillo de Santa Catalina, a stunning palace hotel perched high over the bay.
 Treat yourself to an exceptional luxury lunch at Refectorio, and head to La Cosmo for a brilliant, modern dinner.

 Logistics: Getting to Sotogrande and Getting Around